-This is our blog’s sixth year in which we post our recommendations of books as Christmas gifts on the subject of Presuppositional apologetics or the Christian worldview.
+This is our blog’s seventh year in which we post our recommendations of books as Christmas gifts on the subject of Presuppositional apologetics or the Christian worldview.

-Here are the recommendations from previous years, and if you are new to the whole thing with Presuppositional apologetics I highly recommend the listing from 2014 which we highlighted in bold:
+Here are the recommendations from previous years, and if you are new to the whole thing with Presuppositional apologetics and want something introductory I highly recommend the listing from 2014 which we highlighted in bold:

 - Christmas wish list in Presuppositional Christian Apologetics (2010)

 - Christmas Gift Book Lists on Christian Worldview and Apologetics Discipleship 2011 (2011)

 - More Christmas Gift Book Lists on Christian Worldview and Apologetics Discipleship (2012)

 - More Christmas wish list in Presuppositional Christian Apologetics (2013) (2013)